mattdton/Somatic-shortV-nf/README.md

 ```

 **Common biallelic variant resources**
-Common biallelic variant resources, such as databases that catalog known genetic variants (e.g., gnomAD) can be used to filter out germline variants and avoid false positives.
-- A bash script `gatk4_selectvariants.pbs` is provided in the `scripts` folder which can read in your public resource VCF, and select common biallelic SNP variants (by default, those with an allele frequency of > 0.05).
-This script can be directly run on the NCI Gadi HPC.
-You can fill in the values for the required variables in this script and submit your job using the command :`qsub gatk4_selectvariants.pbs`.
-- We will include this functionality as an optional module in the next version of the pipeline.
+Common biallelic variants databases (e.g. gnomAD) can be used to filter false positive germline variants from your somatic variant dataset.
+We have provided a script `scripts/gatk4_selectvariants.pbs` for this purpose.
+It executes[ GATK's SelectVariants](https://gatk.broadinstitute.org/hc/en-us/articles/13832694334235-SelectVariants) tool.
+This will be included as an optional functionality in this pipeline in an upcoming update.

-When you run the pipeline, you will use the mandatory `--common_biallelic_variants` parameter to specify the location and name of the reference.fasta file:
+When you run the pipeline, you will use the mandatory `--common_biallelic_variants` parameter to specify the location and name of the vcf file:
 ```
 --common_biallelic_variants /path/to/common_biallelic_variants.vcf
 ```